What is Depression?

 People rarely "snap out of" a depression.
 But they can feel a little better day by day.

-Remember, positive thinking will replace the negative thinking that is part of the depression, and this negative thinking will disappear as your depression responds to treatment.
+Remember, positive thinking will replace the negative thinking that is part of depression, and this negative thinking will disappear as your depression responds to treatment.

 Let your family and friends help you.